alanmadhuu/Weather-Prediction-using-LSTM/README.md

 # 🌦 Weather Prediction using LSTM and XGBoost

-This project implements a hybrid deep learning and machine learning model to forecast weather data.
-It combines **LSTM (Long Short-Term Memory)** networks for temporal feature extraction with **XGBoost** for final prediction, enabling accurate region-wise weather forecasting.
+This project implements a hybrid deep learning and machine learning system to forecast weather conditions.
+It combines **LSTM (Long Short-Term Memory)** networks for temporal sequence learning with **XGBoost** for accurate prediction.

+A **Flask-based Python backend** handles the model logic and exposes APIs, while a simple **HTML frontend** provides a user-friendly interface for interaction.

 ---

 ## 📌 Key Features

-- Region-specific model training
+- Region-specific weather prediction (11 regions)
-- Sequence modeling using LSTM
+- LSTM for temporal sequence modeling
-- Feature-based prediction using XGBoost
-- Unified pipeline for preprocessing, sequence generation, LSTM encoding, and final prediction
+- XGBoost for final prediction
-- Scikit-learn compatible pipeline for seamless integration and inference

----
+- End-to-end unified prediction pipeline per region
+- Web application with Flask backend and HTML frontend
+- Modular code for easy extension or region scaling

 ## 🔁 Model Pipeline Overview